-OWIS offers the popular International Baccalaureate Primary Years Programme (PYP), underpinned by the English National Curriculum (ENC), then IGCSEs (Grades 9 and 10) and, in the future, it will offer the IBDP (Grades 11 and 12).
+OWIS offers the popular International Baccalaureate Primary Years Programme (PYP), underpinned by the English National Curriculum (ENC), then IGCSEs (Grades 9 and 10), and the IBDP (Grades 11 and 12).

 All students from Early Childhood through to Secondary school have access to specialist instruction in art, design technology, drama, and music.
 Music is taught as part of the core curriculum until the end of Grade 8.
 Students may also participate in one-to-one music tuition outside of the school curriculum, with the opportunity to learn piano, violin, guitar, singing, recorder, flute, clarinet, saxophone, trumpet, trombone, and euphonium.